Rethinking The Uniformity Metric in Self-Supervised Learning: Comparing Two Metrics

-We further conduct synthetic experiments to investigate two uniformity metrics.
-An empirical study on the correlation between these metrics reveals that data points following a standard Gaussian distribution achieve maximum uniformity compared to those from various other distributions, as detailed in Appendix~\ref{Appendix:correlation}.
-Furthermore, we generate data vectors from this distribution to facilitate a comprehensive comparison between the two metrics.
+We perform synthetic experiments to investigate the two uniformity metrics.
+An empirical examination of the correlation between these metrics shows that data points following an isotropic Gaussian distribution exhibit better uniformity compared to those from other distributions; see Appendix~\ref{appendix: supplementary empirical study} for detailed results.
+Additionally, we generate data vectors from this distribution to enable a thorough comparison between the two metrics.

-\paragraph{On Dimensional Collapse Degrees} To synthesize data exhibiting varying degrees of dimensional collapse, we sample data vectors from the standard Gaussian distribution and mask certain dimensions with zero vectors.
-This approach demonstrates that an increase in the number of masked dimensions leads to more significant dimensional collapse.
-The percentage of zero-value coordinates in the masked vectors is $\eta$ while that of non-zero coordinates is $1-\eta$.
-As shown in Figure~\ref{fig:lu collapse level} and Figure~\ref{fig:Wp collapse level}, $-\mathcal{W}_{2}$ is capable of capturing different collapse degrees, while $-\mathcal{L_U}$ stays the same even with $80\%$ collapse ($\eta=80\%$), indicating that $-\mathcal{L_U}$ is insensitive to dimensional collapse degrees.
+\paragraph{On Dimensional Collapse Degrees} To generate data reflecting varying degrees of dimensional collapse, we sample data vectors from an isotropic Gaussian distribution, normalize them to have $\ell_2$ norms\footnote{In this paper, we always first normalize the representations to have unit $\ell_2$ norms.}, and then zero out a proportion of the coordinates.
+As the proportion of zero-value coordinates, denoted by $\eta$, increases, dimensional collapse becomes more pronounced, while the proportion of non-zero coordinates is $1-\eta$.
+In Figure~\ref{fig:lu collapse level} and Figure~\ref{fig:Wp collapse level}, we observe that $-\mathcal{W}_{2}$ effectively captures different collapse degrees, whereas $-\mathcal{L_U}$ remains almost unchanged even with $80\%$ collapse ($\eta=80\%$), indicating that $-\mathcal{L_U}$ is insensitive to the degrees of dimensional collapse.

-\paragraph{On Sensitiveness of Dimensions} Moreover, Figure~\ref{fig:collapse analysis on dimension} shows that $-\mathcal{L_U}$ can not distinguish different degrees of dimensional collapse ($\eta = 25\%, 50\%,$ and $75\%$) when the dimension $m$ becomes large (e.g., $m \geq 2^8$).
-In sharp contrast, $-\mathcal{W}_{2}$ only depends on the degree of dimensional collapse and is independent of the dimension when the dimensional collapse degree is fixed.
+\paragraph{On Sensitiveness of Dimensions} Figure~\ref{fig:collapse analysis on dimension} demonstrates that $-\mathcal{L_U}$ can not distinguish between different degrees of dimensional collapse ($\eta = 25\%, 50\%,$ and $75\%$) as the dimension $m$ increases (e.g., $m \geq 2^8 = 256$).
+In contrast, $-\mathcal{W}_{2}$ only depends on the degree of dimensional collapse and is independent of the dimensions $m$.

 To complement the theoretical comparisons between the two metrics discussed in Section~\ref{sec:theoretical comparison}, we also conduct empirical comparisons in terms of FCC and FBC.
-ICC comparisons see in Appendix~\ref{sec:icc analysis}.
+ICC comparisons are collected in Appendix~\ref{appendix: supplementary empirical study}.